 UP NEXT:

-How to Convert a Short Story into a Script
+Convert a short story into a script

-Now that you’ve understood the key rules behind writing a short film and screenplay formatting, it's time to understand to convert your short story into an actual script.
+Now that you’ve understood the key rules behind writing a short film and screenplay formatting, it's time to understand how to convert your short story into an actual script.